SumitTyare/Virtual-File-System/README.md

 # Virtual-File-System
-A Basic Virtual File System Implemented in C .
+A Basic Customised Virtual File System Implemented in C .